-3 describes an overall view of the AUTOPILOT project and presents a summary of the Use Cases and Pilot Sites' architectures and communication specifications based on deliverables D1.1 [4], D1.3 [5], and D1.7[6].
+2 describes an overall view of the AUTOPILOT project and presents a summary of the use case and pilot site architectures and communication specifications based on deliverables D1.1[4], D1.3 [5], and D1.7[6].

-4 3 defines the target of the evaluation and identifies key risks associated with the AUTOPILOT use cases in terms of security and privacy.
+Section 3 defines the target of the evaluation and identifies key risks associated with the AUTOPILOT use cases in terms of security and privacy.

-5 presents a critical assessment of the standards used in the project.
+4 presents a critical assessment of the standards used in the project.

-6 presents the state of the art in IoT security and privacy.
+5 presents the state of the art in IoT security and privacy.

-Section 7, defines the security and privacy requirements for AUTOPILOT taking into account and the risk analysis of 4 and referencing the architectures from T1.2[7] and T1.3[8]architectures and the communication specification from T1.4[9].
+Section 6 defines the security and privacy requirements for AUTOPILOT taking into account and the risk analysis of 3 and referencing the architectures from T1.2 [7] and T1.3 [8] architectures and the communication specification from T1.4 [9].

-2.2 Intended audience
+1.2 Intended audience

-This document is a preliminary security and privacy specification, primarily targeted at the architects, engineers, and developers of the AUTOPILOT IoT platforms and applications.
-As such, it contains a high-level guide for designing and implementing security and privacy in the project.
-A more detailed specification will follow in D1.10 [3], which is due in month 35.
+This document is the final security and privacy specification of the AUTOPILOT project.
+As such, it contains a high-level set of controls used for designing and implementing security and privacy in the project.

-The document introduces the security and privacy standards, concepts and technologies relevant to the AUTOPILOT project.
+D1.9 introduced the security and privacy standards, concepts and technologies relevant to the AUTOPILOT project.